U.S. justices signal support for plaintiffs in Edison 401(k) case

-WASHINGTON (Reuters) - The U.S. Supreme Court on Tuesday appeared ready to give Edison International employees who accused the utility of favoring higher-cost mutual funds over lower-cost ones in its retirement plan a chance to revive some of their claims.
+(Reuters) - The U.S. Supreme Court on Tuesday appeared set to revive certain claims in a class action lawsuit against Edison International by employees who accused the utility of favoring higher-cost mutual funds over-lower cost ones in its retirement plan.

 Based on questions asked during a one-hour oral argument, the nine justices look set to throw out an appeals court ruling that limited the number of claims that could be made in the case involving Edison’s retirement plan management.